We really appreciate all of the amazing support the Blue Light Programme receives from 999 services, Champions and 999 associations.

 - Let people know that the Samaritans are there to listen to anyone who needs urgent help 24/7 on 116 123 (UK).

 - Use your service name, a title relating to mental health or the name of your local mental health campaign as part of your headline in communications.
-For example, if you’re running a lunchtime event for staff you might want the title to be ‘Looking after your mental health – [add your service or association name] lunch and learn’.
+For example, if you’re running a lunchtime event for staff you might want the title to be ‘Looking after your mental health – [add your service or association name] lunch and learn’ Or if you're setting up your own social media account you might want to call it 'Service or local area name Blue Light Champions.

 - Make sure you look after yourself – avoid saying you’re a mental health expert (unless you have a particular mental health qualification, of course) and don’t give the impression you work for Mind or the Blue Light Programme.
 We know from experience that these things can lead people to think they will receive expect professional support or advice on mental health from you.
 This can put you in a difficult position and may prevent someone from getting the professional help that they need as soon as they need it.